White-Knight-IT/M365Webhooks/README.md

 # M365Webhooks
-Consume Microsoft API data as JSON webhooks
+.NET 6 Console application to consume Microsoft API data as JSON webhooks

+** NOT YET READY FOR USE **